thebaldgeek/thebaldgeek.github.io/Iridium.md

     1678802076 | i: 365/s | i_avg: 343/s | q_max:   15 | i_ok:  80% | o:  909/s | ok:  97% | ok: 354/s | ok_avg:  74% | ok:   39412010 | ok_avg: 254/s | d: 0
     1678802077 | i: 476/s | i_avg: 343/s | q_max:   20 | i_ok:  55% | o: 1108/s | ok:  61% | ok: 293/s | ok_avg:  74% | ok:   39412304 | ok_avg: 254/s | d: 0

 Here is a slug of my station numbers.
-I am using my station as its currently one of the best performing stations on the site (for now).
+I am using my station as its currently one of the better performing stations on the site (for now).
 Lets break down the numbers and see what we can learn about tuning up a station....

 Column Mnemonic Explanation
 1 time Current time in seconds (unix time)
-2 input number of "bursts" detected in the last second
+2 i: Live input number of "bursts" detected in the last second.
+Will change a large amount as the satellites pass over head.
-3 input average average of 2 since program start
+3 i_ave: Running average of 2 since program start.
+If you don't have any interference, higher is better.
+North of 100 at the very least.
-4 queue max High-water mark of the sum of the queue size(s) in the last second (see -q)
+4 q_max: High-water mark of the sum of the queue size(s) in the last second. ie bursts your CPU has not been able to process and so has put in a que for latter processing.
-5 in ok% Percentage of bursts with at least one ok frame relative to 2
+5 i_ok: Percentage of bursts with at least one ok frame relative to 2.
+Not all bursts have frame decodable data, so this is of interest, but not critical as there is nothing we can do either way.
-6 out Number of "frames" after splitting bursts into frames
+6 o: Number of "frames" after splitting bursts into frames.
+Not of much use to station owners.
-7 ok% Percentage of "ok" frames(8) relative to 2
+7 ok: Percentage of "ok" frames(8) relative to 2.
+Since each burst can have up to 4 frames of data, this Ok% can go above 100%
-8 ok Number of frames in the last second that could be extracted & demodulated
+8 ok: Number of frames in the last second that could be extracted & demodulated
-9 ok% average average of 7 since program start
+9 ok_ave: Average average of 7 since program start
-10 ok total Total number of ok frames since program start
+10 ok: Total number of ok frames since program start
-11 ok avg average of 8 since program start
+11 ok_ave: Running average of 8 since program start
-12 drops Total number of candidate bursts that had to be dropped due to queue full (i.e. CPU being too slow)
+12 d: Total number of candidate bursts that had to be dropped due to queue (4) full (i.e. CPU being too slow)

-Lets break down the table a bit.
+Lets break down the table a bit into human terms (if we can).
 1 = time.
 There are some concern's about this time being different across computers.
+This is understandable as not all computers are running NTP (time sync).
 Each ACARS is timestamped on my site, so for now, thats the setup.
-2 = raw bursts.
+2 i: = Raw bursts.
 This is a big key to how well your front end is working.
 The more bursts you see, the better your antenna and SDR gain is dialed.
-But do note that this number will go up and down as the LEO satellites fly past over head.
-You need to keep a mental track of this number, but is first number is the one that will 'hurt'.
+Do note that this number will go up and down as the LEO satellites fly past over head.
+And not just the number or azimuth of the satellite, but also the amount of traffic on that satellite at the time.
+You need to keep a mental track of this number, but is first number is the one that gives the best metric of how well the RF aspect of your station is working.
 If you are only seeing 10 to 80 bursts typically, your system will seem to be working great and you will have a high 'Ok' number, you will even see some map coverage, but your ACARS message rate will be very low. ie, low volume of data in, low volume of data out.
-3 = average of 2.
-Helpful since the sats are really moving.
+3 i_ave: = average of 2.
+Helpful since the sats are really moving and the amount of traffic on any given sat changes from moment to moment.
-4 = Bursts you PC cant process.
+4 q_max: = Bursts you PC cant process.
 Helpful to know how hard your CPU is backlogged.
+Should be less than 20 most of the time.
+High numbers indicate not enough CPU power to decode the bursts.
-5 = Not all bursts have data.
-More bursts more data, more struggles to decode the data.
+5 i_ok: = We cant do anything about this number.
+Not all bursts have decodable data in them.
-6 = How well your computer has pulled the data out.
+6 o: = How well your computer has pulled frame data out of the burst.
+Not always linked to CPU, not really much use to the station owner.
-7 = Live Ok data to bursts.
-Over 100% means you caught up on some backlog from 4.
-8 = This should match 1 very close. ie every burst you caught in the last hour was able to be examined.
-9 = Running total of how you are keeping up.
+7 ok: = Live Ok frames of data in each burst.
+Since each burst can have 4 frames, you can see more than 100%, which is pretty cool.
+8 ok: = This will somewhat reflect 2.
+High number in, high samples decoded, low in, low decoded.
+However, its also linked to the amount of data in each burst.
+9 ok_avg: = Running total of how your CPU is keeping up with 1 and 4, but also to some extent 7.
+So good bursts in (clean RF), small que depth and good amount of decodable frame data in any given burst that your CPU could decode.
 10 = Total number of frames decoded.
 Just a big (hopefully) number that goes up over time.
+(Note, worth considering having a batch job to stop/start the extractor at midnight so this number does not get too large and it might be nice to log the daily total - on the to-do list).
 11 = Important number.
 Higher is better.
-It should be over 200 ideally.
+Really a heath check on all the preceding numbers (and the last one).
 12 = Dropped frames.
 Should be zero ideally.
+If consistently showing a value, your CPU is underpowered for your location/data rate.

 Lets try and break that down even more.....
-2 Should be well north of 100.
+2, 3 and 5 (i, i_ave and i_ok) are RF metrics.
+They show how well your location, antenna, LNA, coax are working.
+Should be well north of 100.
 North of 250 would be better still.
 Use antenna type, placement, LNA type/filtering (GPS and Iridium are close, a filtered LNA helps Iridium) and SDR gain to get up there.
-5 should be over 50%. ie lots of Ok frames in your bursts.
+4 and 12 (q_max and d) are CPU metrics.
+If you have North of 20-30 in your que and dropped samples, your CPU is just not up to the job.
 9 should be as high as your computer can push it.
-11 should be north of 200.
-12 should be zero.

-## The Fun Part
+## The Fun Part.
+ACARS messages!
 Now that you have a UDP stream of ACARS messages you can perhaps use Node-RED to view them, or save them to your hard drive to view with your text filter software / application.
-airframes.io has an ingester script, so reach out to me or Kevin to get that.
+airframes.io has an ingest script, so reach out to me or Kevin to get that.
 Please feed Kevin (and me if you like) because when you do that you will be part of a global system using this very challenging mode.
 Speaking of 'fun', it seems that once again and aircraft builders are tormenting AVGEEKS the world over as they use different ICAO/Rego/ModeS combos in their messages to identify their aircraft.
 thebaldgeek is keeping a list of 'unknown' aircraft and if you like tracking down those sorts of things, everyone would love your help to figure out the ones in the table.
 Once they are 'known', their Iridium 'code' is put in a CSV file and used site wide for identifying the aircraft no mater what mode they show up on.
 At the moment, ADSBEx (or any other flight tracking service) does not include these...aaahhh... 'special' Iridium codes, so acars.adsbexchange is the only place these Iridium aircraft are decoded and put into tables / database.